 With digital learning, a piece of content is produced once and can then be rolled out to a huge audience; super important when thousands of stores have to make changes at once.
 But a question that remains is how quickly does that elearningit become out of date?

 If you’re already heavily using elearning as a learning tool in your organization, but are outsourcing the production of it, you’re probably finding the content you receive from a vendor has a very short shelf life (yes, pun intended).

-Often times you don’t get the source files for the content either, meaning you are stuck with a swiftly outdated piece of content that took ages to create and wasn’t kind to your budget.
+Often, you don’t get the source files for the content either, meaning you are stuck with a swiftly outdated piece of content that took ages to create and wasn’t kind to your budget.
 Hmmm.

-By evolving from this model to a more self-sufficient, in-house production one, your team will be much more responsive to swift business changes.
+By evolving from this model to a more self-sufficient, in-house production model, your team will be much more responsive to swift business changes.
 You can also onboard employees faster, meet mandatory regulations more quickly and increase performance and productivity at scale.

 3. You can produce what you need

 Whether you need some swift customer safety training to align with new regulations or want to roll out some specific Christmas training for your seasonal staff, an authoring tool for retail extends your L&D team’s capacity to meet emerging business challenges quickly.